 3. Do things on your own

-Traveling on your own means you have the freedom to do what an f**k you want.
+Traveling on your own means you have the freedom to do what the f**k you want.
 Make the most of it.
 I enjoy my own company and really don’t mind spending time alone

 Spend time doing what you want to do.
 Trust yourself and learn about yourself.

 4. Don’t be afraid to tag along

 If you really want to take part in something, just tag along.
 There’s millions of times you’ll have to ask and theres so many people in the same boat.
 Get over it.

 Backpackers are always keen for getting together a good group.
 There’s other solo travelers looking to hang out together.